×

 What is the purpose of a notary public?

-A notary public is a person of integrity who is appointed to act as an impartial witness to the signing of an important transaction and to perform a notarial act, which validates the transaction.
+A notary public is a person of integrity who is appointed to act as an unbiased witness to the signing of an important transaction and to perform a notarial act, which validates the transaction.
 A notary’s primary purpose is to prevent fraud and forgery by requiring the personal presence of the signer and satisfactorily identifying the signer.

 What is a notary bond?